s-leger/blenderTracking/README.md

 Setting track weight according reprojection error solve this issue for camera motion tracking.
 Here is a script to automatically set weight of all tracks according error in a single click.

-Basically this allow you to **choose the wanted solution error** and get it with a single click, even with poor tracks (automatic detected feature).
+Basically this allow you to **choose the wanted solution error** and get it within a single click, even with poor tracks (automatic detected feature).

 Perfect for automatically tracked movies, with many tracks.